codazoda/corkboard/README.md

 Launch a simple informational site in minutes, on nearly any platform, and edit the contents with your favorite text editor.
 Just unzip the static files.

+* A static site that can be hosted anywhere from GitHub to a laptop
+* Maintainable with nothing but a text editor
+* Compact size for slow connections
+* Host without internet using just a WiFi router and any computer in a pinch
+* Installs itself or unzip and go

 ![Corkboard Screenshot](resources/corkboard.png)

 [Corkboard](https://github.com/codazoda/corkboard) is on GitHub and there's also a [demo](https://codazoda.github.com/corkboard) hosted directly from the repo.